 The good news?
 YOU can make something out of it that you wouldn’t be afraid to display in your office or craft room!
 Gunsgermssteel doesn’t provide instructions for this filing cabinet revamp, but a project like this is not hard.
 Here’s how I would do it.

-Supplies: file cabinet (yes, you need a surface!), wrapping paper (make sure it isn't too thin are you are going to have big problems) – enough to cover the size file cabinet you have, scissors, craft knife and mat, spray primer, spray sealer and of course, Mod Podge!
-I recommend Hard Coat.
+- Wrapping paper (make sure it isn’t too thin are you are going to have big problems) – enough to cover the size file cabinet you have

 - First remove all of the hardware.
 If there are no screws, you can usually pop the stuff off with a screwdriver.